Marijuana businesses worry about Trump, but expect to prevail

 "Can we put the genie back in the bottle?
 Most people would say no," said Giadha Aguirre De Carcer, the firm's founder and CEO.

-Justin Olsen of New World Organics, a small dispensary and grower in Belfast, Maine, was considering expanding when voters to legalize recreational pot last year.
+Justin Olsen of New World Organics, a small dispensary and grower in Belfast, Maine, was considering expanding when the state voted to legalize recreational pot last year.
 He wants to serve recreational customers at his dispensary in addition to medical patients, and to open an Amsterdam-style cannabis café.

 But the anti-marijuana rhetoric from the Trump administration has prompted him to take a "wait and see approach."